digime/digime-sdk-nodejs/guides/storage-download.md

 <br>

-Upload files to storage can be done with uploadFileToStorage SDK method.
+File download can be done with downloadStorageFile SDK method.

 #### Examples
 The most basic initialization: